Assortment Optimization under the Decision Forest Model: Numerical Experiments with Synthetic Data

+\YCRR{ We note that the experiments in this section (Experiment \#1) and in Appendix~\ref{subsec:synthetic_T_optimality_gap_T1_T2} focus on instances where the full formulations of \SplitMIO and \ProductMIO fit in memory and can be solved directly by Gurobi.
+In this setting, both Table~\ref{table:synthetic_T_integrality_gap} and Table~\ref{table:synthetic_T_optimality_gap} in Appendix~\ref{subsec:synthetic_T_optimality_gap_T1_T2} show that \ProductMIO is generally preferable to \SplitMIO.
+In particular, when trees are highly structured with extreme product repetition in split nodes, as in the T1 instances, \ProductMIO exhibits a much smaller integrality gap and, in some cases, is solved to optimality by Gurobi up to five times faster than \SplitMIO.
+When the trees are less repetitive, as in the T2 and T3 instances, the two formulations perform comparably in terms of both integrality gap and runtime.
+In the next experiment, we further scale up the problem size to enter a regime where directly solving the full formulations of \SplitMIO and \ProductMIO with Gurobi is no longer feasible. }

-\subsection{Experiment \#3: Benders Decomposition for Large-Scale Problems}
+\subsection{Experiment \#2: Benders Decomposition for Large-Scale Problems}

-In this final experiment, we report on the performance of our Benders decomposition approach for solving large scale instances of \SplitMIO.
-We focus on the \SplitMIO formulation, as this formulation is stronger than the \LeafMIO formulation, but unlike the \ProductMIO formulation, we are able to efficiently generate Benders cuts for both fractional and integral values of $\xb$.
+In this experiment, we report on the performance of our Benders decomposition approach for solving large scale instances of \SplitMIO, \YCRR{where solving the full extended formulation may no longer be viable.
+These problem instances are significantly larger than those considered in the previous experiment.} We focus on the \SplitMIO formulation, as we are able to efficiently generate Benders cuts for both fractional and integral values of $\xb$. \YCRR{Two further experiments in this large-scale regime are presented in the Appendix.
+Appendix~\ref{subsec:value_of_relaxation_phase} highlights the value of the Benders cuts generated from fractional values of $\xb$ within the full Benders decomposition framework.
+Appendix~\ref{subsec:greedy_experiment} compares \SplitMIO and \ProductMIO, demonstrating that, with the proposed primal–dual greedy algorithm in Section~\ref{subsec:benders_SplitMIO_relaxation}, the linear relaxation of \SplitMIO can be solved up to 95\% faster than that of \ProductMIO.}